Aircraft Dispatcher Course (2 weeks)

 Likely, the truth.
 Some schools have ZERO testimonials.
 Some claim “thousands. but can’t produce them, and some post a few that have been online and dated when the first Bush was President.
 Interesting how the dates evaporated during the current era.
 Most, if not all of our testimonials are dated either to the day or at least the year, they’re plentiful, and consistently very positive.
 For a large variety of testimonial links and categories, go to the “Testimonials” index page.

-Licensing anybody and everybody including those who put forth little or no effort in their studies or who consistently perform poorly in the classroom is a DISGRACE to this profession.
-This utter lack of licensing standards and oversight is a major contributing factor to the term used for uneducated graduates – clerks.
+Certifying anybody and everybody including those who put forth little or no effort in their studies or who consistently perform poorly in the classroom is a DISGRACE to this profession.
+This utter lack of standards and oversight is a major contributing factor to the term used for uneducated graduates – clerks.
 Sheffield refuses to produce ‘clerks’ in a safety-based profession.
 We respect our students and the airline dispatcher profession too much.
 Our pass rate for motivated individuals who study hard is virtually 100%.
 Here’s a link that no other dispatcher school wants you to see.

 At Sheffield School, yes.
 If we are temporarily out of the office, we can usually e-mail an answer within 24 hours.